PartialVolume/shredos.x86_64/README.md

 Copy shredos_with_mods.img to the root of the Ventoy USB stick and boot the Ventoy USB stick.
 You can confirm your changes to the kernel commmand line by booting ShredOS, switching to a virtual terminal ALT F2, and type `more /proc/cmdline`

 ## Virtual Terminals
 ShredOS has three tty terminals, ALT-F1 (Where nwipe is initially launched), ALT-F2 (A virtual terminal), ALT-F3 (console log, login required which is root with no password).
-Typical use of a virtual terminal might be to run other disk related tools such as hdparm to remove hidden sectors or hexedit to display the contents of the disc as hexadecimal values.
+Typical use of a virtual terminal might be to run other disk related tools such as hdparm to remove hidden sectors or hexedit to display the contents of the disk as hexadecimal values.

 ## How to exclude the FAT formatted ShredOS Boot drive from Nwipe, interactive and autonuke modes
 There are two methods that can be used to exclude the FAT formatted ShredOS boot drive from appearing in nwipe's interactive mode or autonuke modes.